ashmathur91/course-template/README.md

 * Software: A list with the software that will be used in the whole course.
 Please, write them as links and pin the version if is needed.

 * Bibliography: Another list with any bibliography used in the course: books, papers, webs, etc. Please, use the MLA citation format.
 You can find this format for a lot publications in [Google Scholar](http://scholar.google.com/).
-Also, if only a few chapter a book were used, mention them at the end of the cite.
+Also, if only a few chapters of a book were used, mention them at the end of the cite.

 You can find examples of the two last points in this very same file.